 I cannot imagine the deluge of stuff that is going to descend upon thrift stores when they open back up.
 But we’re going to contribute our part for sure.
 When it’s time to switch out the clothes and store my heavy winter sweaters, I take everything out and purge anything that isn’t working for me or doesn’t fit anymore and send it off to Goodwill.

 4. Stuff in the storage bins

 This is one we’ve just started doing this year and is something that is way past due, but we’ve begun to include purging the storage bins of things as part of our spring cleaning ritual.
-Any poor purchase decisions (like broken decorations or cheap Halloween lights) are purged and the bins are re-organized.
+Any poor purchase decisions (like broken decorations or cheap Halloween lights) are purged, and the bins are reorganized.
 This also includes going through all the weird stuff in our basement.
 So this is definitely not a quick thing.
-(Also, it sort of ends like one of those “fights that isn’t a fight” you have with a partner after trying to assemble furniture together.
+(Also, it sort of ends like one of those “fight that isn’t a fight” you have with a partner after trying to assemble furniture together.
 You know, it’s like “I love you, but I need a moment.”)